-DCF will track and publicly report on its performance across a continuum of key indicators.
-Decision-making will be data-driven and informed by the best, reliable information available to DCF.
-DCF will rebuild a process for continuous quality improvement that uses quality assurance information to identify and implement improvement in practice, policies and training.
+- DCF will track and publicly report on its performance across a continuum of key indicators.
+Decision-making will be data-driven and informed by the best, reliable information available to DCF. - DCF will rebuild a process for continuous quality improvement that uses quality assurance information to identify and implement improvement in practice, policies and training.

-200X-XX BCWEP TRAINEE ASSESSMENT
+20XX-XX BCWEP TRAINEE ASSESSMENT

-STUDENT: FIELD INSTRUCTOR: On the following chart, please rate the degree to which you think that the student for whi of a beginning caseworker at the Division of Child Protection & Permanency.
-Please con DCP&P has on their first day.
-WORKPLACE MANAGEMENT COMPETENCIES Inadequately prepared Somewhat prepared Adequately prepared Well prepared Very well prepared Insufficient opportunity to observe Demonstrates knowledge of the basic structure of DCP&P and child welfare practice, including Title 30, Title 9, and Adoption and Safe Families Act of 1997.
-Understands the vision, values, mission, mandates and desired outcomes of the New Jersey Child Welfare System.
-Is able to work productively with agency staff, supervisors, and clients in an environment characterized by human diversity.
-Demonstrates an awareness of community resources available for children and families and have a working knowledge of how to utilize these resources in achieving case goals.
-5. Has a working knowledge of collaboration with multidisciplinary teams and can work productively with team members in implementing case plans.
-6. Is able to plan, prioritize, and complete activities within appropriate time frames.
-Is aware of potential work-related stress factors and begin to develop appropriate self-care strategies.
-HUMAN BEHAVIOR AND THE SOCIAL ENVIRONMENT COMPETENCIES Inadequately prepared Somewhat prepared Adequately prepared Well prepared Very well prepared Insufficient opportunity to observe Demonstrates understanding of the stages, processes, and milestones of physical, cognitive, social, and emotional development of children and young adults-and how it is determined and assessed.
-Understands the profound negative impact of child maltreatment on children's health and development.
-Demonstrates understanding of the stages and processes of adult development and family life.
-Demonstrates understanding of the potential effects of poverty, racism, sexism, homophobia, violence, and other forms of oppression on human behavior.
-Demonstrates understanding of the influence of culture on human behavior and family dynamics.
-Demonstrates understanding of how the strengths perspective and empowerment approaches can influence growth, development, and behavior change.
+TUDENT : FIELD INSTRUCTOR : EMESTER: ☐ Fall (due by Dec.
+1 st ) ☐ Spring (due by April 15 th ) On the following chart, please rate the degree to which you think that the student for which you provided field instruction is prepared for handling the responsibilities of a beginning asseworker at the Division of Child Protection and Permanency.
+Please compare this student at the end of each semester with the level of preparation that you believe an "average" new hire t DCP&P has on their first day.
+Please provide any additional comments you might have at the end of the evaluation.
+Submit via email to bcwep@stockton.edu WORKPLACE MANAGEMENT COMPETENCIES Inadequately prepared prepared Somewhat prepared prepared prepared Well very well opportunity to observe monstrates knowledge of the basic structure of DCP&P and child welfare ctice, including Title 30, Title 9, and Adoption and Safe Families Act of 199 7.
+2. Und derstands the vision, values, mission, mandates and desired outcomes of the value o he env ble to work productively with agency staff, supervisors, and clients in an vironment characterized by human diversity. fam monstrates an awareness of community resources available for children an nilies and have a working knowledge of how to utilize these resources in nieving case goals. nd 🔲 s a working knowledge of collaboration with multidisciplinary teams and car rk productively with team members in implementing case plans.
+6. Is a ble to plan, prioritize, and complete activities within appropriate time frame s. ware of potential work-related stress factors and begin to develop propriate self-care strategies.
+HU MAN BEHAVIOR AND THE SOCIAL ENVIRONMENT COMPETENCIES Inadequately prepared Somewhat prepared Adequately prepared Well prepared Very well prepared Insufficient opportunity to observe phy adu monstrates understanding of the stages, processes, and milestones of visical, cognitive, social, and emotional development of children and young ults-and how it is determined and assessed. derstands the profound negative impact of child maltreatment on children's alth and development.
+10. Der monstrates understanding of the stages and processes of adult developme If family life. nt 🗆 11.
+Der monstrates understanding of the potential effects of poverty, racism, sexisn nophobia, violence, and other forms of oppression on human behavior. n, 12.
+Der monstrates understanding of the influence of culture on human behavior an nily dynamics. nd 🔲 13.
+Der em monstrates understanding of how the strengths perspective and powerment approaches can influence growth, development, and behavior inge.

-BCWEP Manual Revised August 2013 Page 43
+BCWEP Manual Revised July 2019 Page 34